SafiyaJan/KMeans-With-MPI/README.md

 Running program
 ---------------
+- You will need to have access to 4 Virtual Machines in order to run the parallel implementation
-The following commands runs K-Means on a dataset of 100 points, 3 clusters, data from pointsGenerated.txt for 5 iterations
+- The following commands runs K-Means on a dataset of 100 points, 3 clusters, data from pointsGenerated.txt for 5 iterations
 ```mpiexec -f <Machinefile > -n <Number_of_processes > ./your_executable -t 100 -c 3 -i points_generated.txt -n 5```